raymonstah/asianamericanswiki/content/humans/joseph-kahn/index.md

 comedy starring Josh Hutcherson, Dane Cook, and Shakeelah Adam.
 The film, set in a high school, centers around a group of students trying to survive their final year, which has been thrown off-course by a slasher movie killer.

-Recent works

-Kahn executive produced and co-directed the action-adventure movie Power/Rangers (2015) alongside Adi Shankar,starring James Van Der Beek and Katee Sackhoff.
-The short film was a reimagining of the 1990s Kids